riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 Some of the things we'll tackle in this post:

-* We'll be adding user's so that we can associate and limit uploads to signed in users.
+* We'll be adding the concept of user accounts to the application in order to associate and limit uploads to signed in users.
 * We'll allow user's to remove images they've uploaded.
 * We'll sort the displayed images so the most recently uploaded images are displayed first.
 * We'll create user-specific URL's which will display only the images associated with a particular user.